santolucito/santolucito.github.io/COMS1002/Lab5.md

     Antomd molent pona worr d js pslently ie ponh sclash Stlenumn moin

 The code has done it's part, now it is your turn.
+The next steps do not need to happen in code - just follow your own creative impulses to turn this string into a haiku.
 Use this as a starting point to create your own haiku.
 As an example, I first break the text above into three lines.

     Antomd molent pona worr
     d js pslently ie ponh sclash